 Learning and Teaching

-Understand law, policy and communities, and how the legal, social and organisational context shapes what social workers do.
+- Law, policy, and communities, and how the legal, social and organisational context shapes what social workers do.

-Develop your understanding of how research can inform your practice.
+- How research can inform your practice.

-Explore best practice, including how to think critically and creatively in complex situations, and how different professions can work together to provide better services.
+- Best practice, including how to think critically and creatively in complex situations, and how different professions can work together to provide better services.

 See our full glossary of learning and teaching terms.

 Percentage of time you'll spend in different learning activities, each year:

 You'll have access to online resources to supplement your class-based learning.
 As a minimum, reading materials and lecture notes are available online, and for most modules, you'll need to use IT skills ) to help you research, undertake and present your work.